5 Tips for a Profitable Yard or Garage Sale Fundraiser

 - Holding items with or without deposits

-Another Quora poster of garage sale fundraiser tips noted that hosts also need to watch out for counterfeit cash—another reason to avoid breaking large bills—and theft.
+Another Quora user noted that hosts must also watch out for counterfeit cash (another reason to avoid breaking large bills) and theft.

 To that end, consider pricing at:

-- 50% of retail for unused, new-with-tags items and antiques and collectibles
+- 50% of retail for unused, new-with-tags items, antiques, and collectibles

 - 30% of retail for slightly used